 Northern Ireland Opera returns to the historic North Coast village of Glenarm in Co.
 Antrim for the ninth Glenarm Festival of Voice from Friday 30th August to Sunday 1st September, in partnership with BBC Radio 3.

-Five bright young talents from across Ireland compete for the Deborah Voigt Opera Prize and the title of Northern Ireland Opera’s Voice of 2019 in a weekend-long programme of recitals and performances which culminates with the Competition Finale on Sunday 1 September at 7pm where the winner of this year’s title is crowned.
+Five bright young talents from across Ireland compete for the Deborah Voigt Opera Prize and the title of Northern Ireland Opera’s Voice of 2019 in a weekend-long programme of recitals and performances which culminates with the Competition Finale on Sunday 1 September at 7pm where the winner of this year’s competition is crowned.

 For the first time this year there’s also the option of joining NI Opera and Glenarm Castle Tea Room on Sunday 1st September from 4.30pm -6.30pm between the last Radio 3 Recital and the Competition Finale for a special ‘Flavours of the Festival’ meal with access to the Competition Finale included in the ticket price.

 This weekend will also have three free-to-attend recitals in partnership with BBC Radio 3, featuring some of the UK’s finest singers and musicians.
 These are full length concerts with an interval.
 Registration will open from July 29th 2019 via the BBC website for these three free recitals and will close on August 4th 2019.